The Best Target Deals To Be Had During Prime Day

 Target just unleashed its biggest bout of summer deals right in step with Amazon.
 The bullseye retailer's Prime Day alternative sale touches a packed selection of markdowns on big-name brands across home, tech, beauty, and fashion, that are set to simmer through tomorrow.
-We're talking deals on everything from the mint green KitchenAid mixer you've been eyeing for your kitchen countertop to that flowy tiered dress you've been dreaming about flouncing around in.
+We're talking deals on everything from that patio furniture set you've been eyeing to that flowy tiered dress you've been dreaming about flouncing around in.
 To get specific: shoppers can save up to 40% on outdoor furniture, rugs, and patio accessories; up to 35% off kitchen items; 30% off bedding, bath, rugs, and kids' home stock; 20% off women's swimsuits.
 This is just a small slice of everything on offer for 48 hours (and counting).
 More markdowns are being added as we type, so be sure to click back to shop our latest picks from Target's Deals Days event that we're lining up below.

 Advertisement